seejwy/skapi-doc/user-account/README.md

     });
   }
 });
 ```

 In this example, the `fetchOptions` object includes `fetchMore: true` and `limit: 100`.
 This allows the `getUsers()` method to fetch the next batch of 100 users on each execution until the end of the list is reached.

-:::danger WARNING
+:::warning Note
-When using the `fetchMore` parameter, you must check if the response's `endOfList` is `true` before making the next call. `getUsers()` will return an empty list if there are no results.
+When using the `fetchMore` parameter, you must check if the response's `endOfList` value is `true` before making the next call. `getUsers()` will always return an empty list if it had reached the end of list.

+You can however, Initialize your fetch and refetch from start by toggling `fetchMore` back to `false`.
 :::